How Animals Navigate Home Without GPS or a Map

 Monarch Butterflies – “Recalculating”

-For humans, heading south for the winter is as easy as hopping on a plane, but for millions of monarch butterflies that make the yearly 3,000-mile trek from Canada to Mexico, they must rely on an internal, genetically encoded GPS system.
+For people, heading south for the winter is as easy as booking a flight.
+For the millions of monarch butterflies that make the yearly 3,000-mile trek from Canada to Mexico, the trip depends on an internal, genetically encoded GPS system that no one taught them to use.

 How They Do It

-According to a new University of Washington study, butterflies use an internal “compass” that integrates two specific pieces of information—the time of day and the Sun’s position on the horizon.
-To configure this information, they monitor the Sun’s position using their extremely complex, compound eyes, and an internal, clock-like system within their antennae.
-They send this information through specific neurons to their brain and determine which direction is southwest.
-If they are blown off course, they simply recalculate much like our car’s GPS system.
+According to a University of Washington study, butterflies use an internal “compass” that combines two pieces of information: the time of day and the Sun’s position on the horizon.
+They read the Sun with their complex, compound eyes and keep the time with a clock-like system in their antennae.
+Specific neurons pass that information to the brain, which settles on southwest.
+If a gust blows them off course, they simply recalculate, much the way a car’s GPS reroutes you after a missed turn.

 Salmon – Smells Like Home